lightersmash1/Prism-Launcher-Auth-Patcher/README.md

 # Explanation of how this was all found

-First, let me explain why the issue is now happening and how I fixed it (as that will allow new fixes to be created for future versions eh?)

 In the LauncherController.cpp file in the source code, there's two new sections (in LaunchController::login):

 ` if ((m_accountToUse->accountType() != AccountType::Offline ...) {